-As a first year CRES student, you are required to enroll in five to sixteen credits during fall, winter, and spring terms.
+As a first year CRES student, you will usually enroll in five to sixteen credits during fall, winter, and spring terms if you are pursuing the program on a full-time basis.
+If you are a part-time student, credit enrollment will vary.
 Summer registration is not required.

 Under general graduate student guidelines, a credit load nine credits is considered full-time and five credits is considered half-time.

 During the fall, winter, and spring terms, university tuition is based on the “plateau” model where students pay a fixed tuition rate for nine to sixteen credits.
 Above the 16-credit threshold, you pay for extra credits on a per credit basis.

 Along with other eligibility requirements, you must be registered for at least five credits to be eligible for financial aid.

 |Tuition & Mandatory Fees||Resident||Non-Resident|